diantyapitaloka/College-Filtering/README.md

 - Logical Negation for Exclusions: You can easily exclude specific school alliances by placing the exclamation point operator before your filtering logic.
 This "not in" approach is invaluable when you need to remove outliers or non-target institutions from a broad dataset.
 - Handling Missing Values: It is critical to account for NA entries in your college name column before applying your match filters.
 Rows with missing data may return null results, potentially skewing your analysis if those institutions were meant to be counted.
 - Pattern Matching Integration: For institutions with multiple campuses, you can combine specific vector filtering with partial string matching tools.
 This allows you to capture every regional branch of a university system without listing each one individually in your vector.
+- Validation through Row Counts: Always compare the number of rows in your original data frame to your new subset after the filtering operation.
+This quick sanity check confirms that your criteria weren't so restrictive that they accidentally wiped out your entire dataset.

 ## 🍦🍧🍪 Code 🍪🍧🍦
 - Grafiknya sama dengan subbab "Tren Jumlah Mahasiswa dari Tahun ke Tahun" tapi sudah dengan filter dua fakultas, yaitu "ICT" dan "Ilmu Komunikasi".